-We are looking forward to hosting another great tournament on seven premier Muskie waters in Polk County: Bone, Cedar, Deer, Round, Wapogasset, and Blake Lakes, and the Apple River Flowage.
-This year's tournament will be a ONE DAY format Saturday June 15th.
-Check out here for more details: click here.
+We hosted another great tournament on seven premier Muskie waters in Polk County: Bone, Cedar, Deer, Round, Wapogasset, and Blake Lakes, and the Apple River Flowage.
+This is the 2nd year of new ONE DAY format.

 Minnesota High School Muskie Qualifying Sectionals

-Minnesota’s Muskie Inc Chapters in conjunction with the Hugh Becker Foundation sponsored the 9th annual High School Muskie Tournament to be held at Vermilion Dam Lodge on Lake Vermilion.
-Visit our State High School page.
+Minnesota’s Muskies, Inc. Chapters in conjunction with the Hugh Becker Foundation sponsored the annual High School Muskie Qualifying Sectionals through out the State and the State Tournament to be held at Vermilion Dam Lodge on Lake Vermilion.
+The North Metro Qualifying Sectional was held on June 11th, 2021